 Why a bigger room could not be allocated (as on previous nights) for the negotiations was a mystery.
-Many government delegations and NGOs alike were angered by the apparent attempt to limit participation and compared this to the tactics and scenes at WTO ministerial meetings, most recently at Doha.
+Many government delegations and NGOs alike were angered by the apparent attempt to limit participation and compared this to the tactics and scenes at WTO ministerial meetings, most recently at Doha last year.

 Tewolde announced that with regret his delegation would have to break ranks with the G77 over this issue.
 His speech was met with loud applause, which could be heard from outside the room.

-The European Union then also agreed to dropping the phrase, and Norway again reiterated its opposition to the phrase.
+The EU then also agreed to dropping the phrase, and Norway again reiterated its opposition to the phrase.
 The meeting’s chairman, the South African Environment Minister, then announced that the phrase “ensuring WTO consistency” would be dropped.

-The final text, as approved in the final plenary of WSSD on 5 September, appears as para 91 of the Plan of Implementation as follows: “Continue to enhance the mutual supportiveness of trade, environment and development with a view to achieving sustainable development through actions at all levels to:”
+The final text, as approved in the final plenary of the WSSD on 4 September, appears as para 91 of the Plan of Implementation as follows: “Continue to enhance the mutual supportiveness of trade, environment and development with a view to achieving sustainable development through actions at all levels to: ...”

-Below this are four sub-paras on (a) encouraging the WTO committees on trade and environment and trade and development to identify and debate the environment and development aspects of the WTO negotiations so as to benefit sustainable development; (b) support the Doha work programme on subsidies so as to promote sustainable development, and encourage reform of subsidies that have negative effects on environment and are incompatible with sustainable development; ( c ) encourage efforts to promote cooperation on trade, environment and development between the secretariats of WTO, UNCTAD, UNDP and UNEP and other organisations; and (d) encourage the use of environment impact assessments as a national tool to identify trade, environment and development linkages.
+Below this are four sub-paragraphs on: (a) encouraging the WTO committees on trade and environment and trade and development to identify and debate the environment and development aspects of the WTO negotiations so as to benefit sustainable development; (b) supporting the Doha work programme on subsidies so as to promote sustainable development, and encourage reform of subsidies that have negative effects on environment and are incompatible with sustainable development; (c) encouraging efforts to promote cooperation on trade, environment and development between the secretariats of the WTO, UNCTAD, UNDP and UNEP and other organizations; and (d) encouraging the use of environment impact assessments as a national tool to identify trade, environment and development linkages.
 (SUNS5187)